metarex-media/mrx-tool/HELP.md

 - Text Clip Data
 - Text Frame Data

-Frame data is clocked, it has explicit timing information generated in the mrx file header.
+Frame data is clocked, this means it has explicit timing information generated in the mrx file header.
 Clip wrapped data can contain embedded timing information (clocked), or contain unclocked data, such as a schema.